MichielCottaar/MCMRSimulator.jl/docs/src/index.md

 The spin evolution of randomly diffusing particles is tracked under influence of one or more MR sequences.
 At present, the simulator allows to model
 - Free diffusion and diffusion restricted by [`Walls`](@ref), [`Cylinders`](@ref), [`Spheres`](@ref), and/or a triangular [`Mesh`](@ref).
-- R1 and R2 relaxation using global or local R1/R2 parameters
+- R1 and R2 relaxation using global or local R1/R2 parameters.
-- MR sequences consisting of arbitrary RF pulses, gradients, and readouts (built using [MRIBuilder](https://open.win.ox.ac.uk/pages/ndcn0236/mribuilder.jl/dev/))
+- MR sequences consisting of arbitrary RF pulses, gradients, and readouts (built using [MRIBuilder](https://open.win.ox.ac.uk/pages/ndcn0236/mribuilder.jl/dev/) or read from [pulseq](http://pulseq.github.io/) files).
-- Off-resonance magnetic field generation by myelinated cylinders or meshes
+- Off-resonance magnetic field generation by myelinated cylinders or meshes.
 - Magnetisation transfer between liquid spins and bound spins in membranes.
 - Membrane permeability (i.e., exchange)
 - Surface relaxation
 - Surface tension of membranes causing spins to get temporarily "stuck" when they hit a membrane

 Future (potential) features:
+- Macromolecular pool not bound to the membrane
 - Off-resonance field by iron particles
 - Contribution from metabolites (i.e., spectroscopy)